-Memory expansion A 256, 512 or 1,024 MB memory module (PC2100 / PC2700 DDR) can easily be installed in the computer.
+Memory expansion A 256, 512 or 1,024 MB memory module (PC2-4200) can easily be installed in the computer.
 Battery pack An additional battery pack can be purchased from your TOSHIBA dealer.
 Use it as a spare or replacement.
-High-Capacity Battery pack An additional battery pack can be purchased from your TOSHIBA dealer.
+High capacity battery pack An additional battery pack can be purchased from your TOSHIBA dealer.
 Use it as a spare or replacement.
 AC adaptor If you use your computer at more than one site frequently, it may be convenient to purchase an additional AC adaptor for each site so you will not have to carry the adaptor with you.
 Battery charger The battery charger lets you charge extra batteries outside the computer.
 Security lock A slot is available to attach a security cable to the computer to deter theft.
-USB floppy disk Kit A 3 1/2" floppy disk drive accommodates 1.44-megabyte or 720-kilobyte floppy disk.
+USB floppy disk Kit USB floppy disk drive accommodates 1.44-megabyte or 720-kilobyte floppy disk.
 It connects to a USB port.
 (You cannot format 720-kilobyte floppy disks on Windows XP, but you can use previously formatted disks.)
-Advanced Port Replicator III The Advanced Port Replicator III provides the ports available on the computer in addition to separate PS/2 mouse and PS/2 keyboard ports, a digital visual interface (DVI) port, i.LINKTM (IEEE1394) port, line-in jack and line-out jack, External moniter port, Universal Sirial Bus port (USB2.0) × 4, LAN jack, Modem jack.
+Advanced Port Replicator III The Advanced Port Replicator III provides the ports available on the computer in addition to separate PS/2 mouse and PS/2 keyboard ports, a digital visual interface (DVI) port, i.LINKTM (IEEE1394) port, line-in jack and line-out jack, External monitor port, Universal Serial Bus port (USB2.0) x 4, LAN jack, Modem jack, Serial port, Parallel port.

 Hard disk drive You can increase your computer's data storage capacity with additional hard disk drives.
-They are available in the following sizes: • 30 billion bytes (27.94 GB) • 40 billion bytes (37.26 GB) • 60 billion bytes (55.88 GB) • 80 billion bytes (74.52 GB) Wireless LAN Kit This option enables wireless LAN functions in computers that do not have wireless preinstalled.
+They are available in the following sizes:

+40 billion bytes (37.26 GB)

+■ 60 billion bytes (55.89 GB)

+■ 80 billion bytes (74.53 GB)

+■ 100 billion bytes (93.16 GB)

+Wireless LAN Kit This option enables wireless LAN functions in computers that do not have wireless preinstalled.
 It is installed by dealers only.

 Bluetooth Kit This option enables Bluetooth wireless communications in computers that do not have Bluetooth preinstalled.
 It is installed by dealers only.